 Instrumentation: Soprano, SATB, Organ

-Recording with Ruby Hughes, The Chapel Choir of King’s College London conducted by Joseph Fort forthcoming on Delphian Records.
+Recording with Ruby Hughes, The Chapel Choir of King’s College London conducted by Joseph Fort available on Delphian Records.

 16th November 2018

 Raphaela Papadakis (Soprano), Matthew Jorysz (Organ), The Choir of King’s College London, Joseph Fort (Conductor)